What is the Missouri Returning Heroes Education Act?

 What is the value of Missouri Returning Heroes?

 The value is determined for each individual based on current enrollment and other financial assistance.
-We will subtract from the veterans tuition any gift aid that is designated for tuition and fees, such as, but not limited to, Pell Grants, Access Missouri, Tuition Assistance or tuition payments paid through Post 9-11 GI Bill or Veterans Vocational Rehabilitation.
+We will subtract from the veteran’s tuition any military benefits designated for tuition and fees, such as, Tuition Assistance or tuition payments paid through Post 9-11 GI Bill or Veterans Vocational Rehabilitation.
 From the balance, we will subtract the number of credit hours multiplied by $50 (the tuition limit established by the legislation).
-Any remaining amount will be credited to the veterans account unless that amount, when combined with other financial aid (including loans and GI Bill benefits not earmarked for tuition) exceeds the cost of attendance.
-The following is an example of how the University will determine benefits based on 2011-2012 Missouri State University fees.
+Any remaining amount will be credited to the veterans account unless that amount, when combined with other financial aid (including grants and scholarships) exceeds the cost of attendance.
+The following is an example of how the University will determine benefits.

-Jacob is enrolled in 12 credit hours for the fall 2011 semester and tuition is $194 per credit hour.
-He is receiving $500 in Pell Grant, $5,000 in GI Bill benefits that are not designated solely for tuition and fees and $2,000 in Stafford Loans.
-His tuition waiver will be $1,228.
+Jacob is enrolled in 15 credit hours for the fall 2016 semester and tuition is $205 per credit hour.
+He is receiving Chapter 33 GI Bill benefit at 60% that is designated solely for tuition and fees.
+His Returning Heroes tuition waiver will be $480.

-$1828 Amount of tuition after subtracting the aid that is required to be subtracted
+- $1,230 Amount of tuition after subtracting the benefit that is required to be subtracted

 Examples of gift aid, but not limited to, that will be applied to the veterans account before determining the amount of Missouri Returning Heroes for which he/she may be eligible.